TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-code-coverage.md

 {% include candid-image.html src="/assets/images/coverage/vitest-code-integration.png" alt="Visual Studio Code Integration" %}

-On the positive side the integration between test and editor works well.
+On the positive side, the integration between test and editor works well.
 Clicking on a failing test takes me straight to the corresponding code with a tooltip showing the assertion failure.
 The integrated debugger also worked first time.
 I was able to set a breakpoint and rerun the failing test under the debugger.

 You can do a one off run of an individual test or the whole suite.
 You can also run the test suite in watch mode so that it automatically reruns relevant tests when you save a file.
 Any failures in the file being edited are shown in context with tooltips.